 Lions Bay is surrounded by natural waterways and often experiences wet winters with copious amounts of rainfall.
-As such, it's easy to forget that our surface water supplies are limited and can dwindle away during hot, dry summers.
+It's easy to forget that our surface water supplies are limited and can dwindle away during hot, dry summers.

 Water Restrictions are in effect June 1 to September 30.
 See Schedule A of the Outdoor Water Use Bylaw No. 484, 2016 for a reminder of what is applicable under each conservation level.
 Watering your lawn outside of allowed times and without a water exemption permit could result in a $100 fine.